dhicks6345789/web-console/README.md

 powershell -command "& {&'Invoke-WebRequest' -Uri https://www.sansay.co.uk/web-console/install.bat -OutFile install.bat}" && install.bat && erase install.bat
 ```

-### Compiling From Source

-The source code is available on [Github](https://github.com/dhicks6345789/web-console).
-Written in Go, the source should be compileable on most platforms with a Go development environment available - the platform's default Go installation is generally fine.

-Webconsole depends on the following libraries:
-- [Resize](github.com/nfnt/resize): Simple bitmap image resizing library.
-Used in the implementation of favicons.
-- [Gotrace](github.com/dennwc/gotrace): A Go implentation of [Potrace](http://potrace.sourceforge.net/), for tracing bitmaps to SVG files.
-Used in the implementation of favicons.
-- [Golang-Image-ICO](github.com/kodeworks/golang-image-ico): An .ICO format image encoder.
-Used in the implementation of favicons.
-- [Bcrypt](golang.org/x/crypto/bcrypt): For password hashing.
-Used for basic authentication.
-- [Excelize](github.com/360EntSecGroup-Skylar/excelize): For loading Excel files.

-A simple bash [build script](https://github.com/dhicks6345789/web-console/blob/master/build.sh) is available in the root of the source tree (or a [batch file](https://github.com/dhicks6345789/web-console/blob/master/build.bat) if you're building on Windows).

-### Downloading Releases
+### Installing Specific Releases

+You can pass an argument to the "install" script to tell it to install a specific release.
+For example, on Linux: `curl -s https://www.sansay.co.uk/web-console/install.sh | sudo bash -s -- 0.1-beta.2` Or, On Windows `powershell -command "& {&'Invoke-WebRequest' -Uri https://www.sansay.co.uk/web-console/install.bat -OutFile install.bat}" && install.bat && erase install.bat`

+If you use a parameter of "nightly" as the version, the latest version built nightly from the Github source (might have bugs) will be installed.
-If you don't want to build the source yourself you can download specific releases from the Github [releases page](https://github.com/dhicks6345789/web-console/releases).

-If you want the very latest version (built nightly from the Github source, might have bugs), you can download nightly builds:
+You can manually download binary and source packages from the Github [releases page](https://github.com/dhicks6345789/web-console/releases).
+If you want the very latest version, you can download nightly builds:

 | Platform         | Binary
 | ---------------- | ----------------------------------------------------------------------- |